ChalmersLibrary/research2oa/README.md

 # research2oa

-Script for matching Chalmers CRIS publication records with Open Alex contents.
+Script for retrieving and matching a specified set of Chalmers CRIS publication records with Open Alex contents.

 Will try to match (exact) using DOI and/or PMID first, then fuzzy match using title and (CRIS) publication year.